canh25xp/GraduationThesis/OUTLINES.md

 - **Response Time**: Average response time of 1.2 seconds per correction.
 - **User Feedback**: Positive feedback on the system's ease of use and accuracy.

-This chapter provides a detailed overview of the design, implementation, and evaluation of ALLECS.
+This chapter provides a detailed overview of the design, implementation, and evaluation of GecWeb.
 The next chapter will focus on the solutions and contributions of the thesis, highlighting the innovative aspects of the system.

 # 5 Solution and Contribution

-In this chapter, we present the key contributions and solutions developed during the creation of ALLECS.
+In this chapter, we present the key contributions and solutions developed during the creation of GecWeb.
 These contributions address the challenges outlined in earlier chapters and demonstrate the innovative aspects of the system.
 Each contribution is presented in a separate section, following a structured format: **Introduction/Problem**, **Solution**, and **Results (if any)**.
 The goal is to highlight the creativity, analytical thinking, and problem-solving skills applied throughout the thesis.

 ## 5.1 Lightweight and Modular Architecture

 ### 5.1.1 Introduction/Problem

-One of the primary challenges in developing ALLECS was to create a system that is both lightweight and modular, ensuring that it can be easily extended with new GEC models and combination methods.
+One of the primary challenges in developing GecWeb was to create a system that is both lightweight and modular, ensuring that it can be easily extended with new GEC models and combination methods.
 Traditional GEC systems often require significant computational resources and are tightly coupled, making them difficult to adapt or scale.
 Additionally, the system needed to be accessible to users with limited internet bandwidth and mobile devices, particularly in developing countries.

 ### 5.1.2 Solution

-To address this challenge, we designed ALLECS using a **three-tier architecture (MVC)** with a clear separation of concerns between the presentation, application, and data layers.
+To address this challenge, we designed GecWeb using a **three-tier architecture (MVC)** with a clear separation of concerns between the presentation, application, and data layers.
 The system was further modularized by hosting the GEC models on a separate GPU-powered server, while the web interface runs on a CPU-focused server.
 This separation ensures that the system remains lightweight and scalable.

 The use of **Flask** for the web interface and **Bootstrap** for the front-end allowed us to create a responsive and accessible user interface that works well on devices with varying screen sizes.
 The modular design also allows for easy integration of new GEC models and combination methods, as discussed in Section 4.1.

 ### 5.1.3 Results

-The lightweight and modular architecture of ALLECS has proven to be highly effective.
+The lightweight and modular architecture of GecWeb has proven to be highly effective.
 The system can process text corrections at an average speed of **500 words per second** on a standard GPU server, making it suitable for real-time use.
 The separation of the web interface and GEC models also ensures that the system can be easily extended with new models or combination methods without significant changes to the existing codebase.

 ## 5.2 Integration of Multiple GEC Models and Combination Methods